Autumn gardening tips: from our garden to yours

 Autumn is a special time of year for many gardeners.
 Allotments are brimming with fruit and veg and the soil in your garden will still be warm enough to plant spring bulbs, including daffodils, tulips and crocuses.

-To help you make the most of the season, we're sharing tips on soil health, planting tulips, choosing plants to invigorate the senses, plus much more.
+To help you make the most of the season, we're sharing tips on soil health, flower border maintenance, choosing plants to invigorate the senses, plus much more.

 The beginning of the season is all about harvesting fruit and veg and planting bulbs and seeds while the soil is still warm and soft.